 For testing purposes, we picked 4 large social network graphs from the SNAP dataset to perform the tests at scale.
-The properties of the graphs are summarized in Table 2.
+The properties of the graphs are summarized in Table 1.
 For simulating the addition of the edges, we removed 50 edges from the graphs and added them back one by one.
-The streamed edges were selected using a uniform random distribution.
+The streamed edges were selected randomly and uniformly.
 For comparability purposes, all the runs performed on the same graph use the same set of edges.
-The number of updates induced by that set of edges when applying filtering using identical vertices, biconnected component decomposition, and level filtering is given in Table 2.
+The number of updates induced by that set of edges when applying filtering using identical vertices, biconnected component decomposition, and level filtering is given in Table 1.
 In the experiments, the data comes from a file, and the Streaming Events are pushed to the system as quickly as possible so as to stress the system.